hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 24\.
 Ishvara (the Supreme Ruler) is a special Purusha, untouched by misery, actions, their results, and desires.

-We must again remember that the Pâtanjala Yoga philosophy is based upon the Sankhya philosophy; only in the latter there is no place for God, while with the Yogis God has a place.
+We must again remember that the Pātanjala Yoga philosophy is based upon the Sankhya philosophy; only in the latter there is no place for God, while with the Yogis God has a place.
 The Yogis, however, do not mention many ideas about God, such as creating.
 God as the Creator of the